Jabłonna, Legionowo County: The Armii Krajowej Primary School

 The first elementary school in Jabłonna was located close to the present day Miła Street.
 Classes were held from the 1860s.
 The school was small and taught by a single teacher.

 A few years after Poland regained its independence there was school in the highest category with a full curriculum taught by 8 teachers and classes were also conducted in private homes.

 In the early 1930s, a wooden school building was erected in Szkolnej (School) Street with 5 classrooms.
 The building was partially destroyed at the end of World War II but was rebuilt and teaching resumed.

 The continuous increase in the number of students meant that a new building was constructed from 1949 to 1955.
 The school had 11 classrooms, 14 auxiliary chambers, central heating, running water and sewerage.

 On 9 November 1996, the school was named in honour of the Armia Krajowa.

 The White Eagle Gymnasium

 The White Eagle Gymnasium has 15 classrooms available and 2 language labs.
 In the computer lab, students have access to 14 computer stations with Internet access.
 It also has its own full-size sports hall.

 Voluntary Fire Brigade

 A volunteer fire department was established in Jabłonna in April 1912.
 The first unit of firefighters was equipped with a manual pump, hoses, ladders, boat hooks, buckets, axes and hatchets.
 Equipment was stored in a wooden shed next to the building which is now the Municipal Office.
 The first fire truck was an Opel Blitz.

 In 1995, the service was incorporated into the structure of the National Rescue and Fire Fighting System (which was set up to coordinate the activities of the national fire service and voluntary brigades).
 In 2012, it celebrated its 100th anniversary.
-In connection with the event, a new Scania fire truck was purchased.